web3privacy/hackathon-2025-berlin/hacker-manual.md

 ### 5) **Public Goods**
 How can we protect individual privacy while enabling real-world impact and public infrastructure?
 This track invites builders to create privacy-preserving solutions that enhance compliance, aid, and coordination—especially where traditional systems fail.

-Focus Areas:
-- Privacy-first aid & payments: Tools for funding, verified recipients, merchants, and nonprofits—without exposing personal data or requiring government IDs.
+Privacy-first aid & payments:
+- Tools for funding, verified recipients, merchants, and nonprofits—without exposing personal data or requiring government IDs.

-- Identity for the underserved: Privacy-preserving identity and civic tools for off-grid, stateless, or emerging communities.
+Identity for the underserved:
+- Privacy-preserving identity and civic tools for off-grid, stateless, or emerging communities.

-- Privacy-preserving tools for public goods funding and governance: Privacy-focused platforms for grants, voting, and coordination—supporting collective action while protecting individual rights.
+Privacy-preserving tools for public goods funding and governance:
+- Privacy-focused platforms for grants, voting, and coordination—supporting collective action while protecting individual rights.

 ### 6) **Design (UI/UX)**
 We frequently hear that privacy enhancing apps and platforms have "bad UI/UX" and that they are not welcoming to new users in a friendly way.

 This track seeks to encourage designers, marketers, and developers to improve application general look-n-feel.

-- Speed up your building process or prototype quickly by re-using Figma files of real products.
-Find similar projects and copy-paste design elements from [this library](https://www.deepwork.network/case-studies).
+Prototype quickly by re-using Figma files of real products:
+- https://www.deepwork.network/case-studies (Explore similar projects and copy-paste design elements)

-- Explore the many ready to copy and paste designs for your app http://lottecss.com (no need to apply classes, use with your semantic html/jsx markup, minimal (familiar) utility classes so you don't need tailwind)
+Ready to copy and paste designs for your app:
+- http://lottecss.com (no need to apply classes, use with your semantic html/jsx markup, minimal (familiar) utility classes so you don't need tailwind)

-- Other Resources:
+Other Resources:
     - zkbob.com
      - bitcoin.design/guide
     - ethereum.org/developers/docs/design-and-ux